yyccbb/tp/docs/UserGuide.md

 **:information_source: Note:** For **Tutorial** tags, the tutorial name must be that of a valid Tutorial tag in the list of available tutorial sessions defined with the [tuttag](#adding-a-tutorial--tuttag-add) command.
-For example, in the third example above, `TUE08` should be added as a tutorial tag first using `tuttag add /t TUE08`.
+For example, in the third example above, `TUE08` should be added as a tutorial tag first using [`tuttag add /t TUE08`](#adding-a-tutorial-tuttag-add).

 </div>

 ### Adding a Tutorial: `tuttag add`

-Creates a Tutorial tag to be used with the specified tag name.
+Adds the specified Tutorial tag to the list of valid Tutorial tags.
+Tutorial tags (identified by Tutorial tag names) not from the valid Tutorial tag list cannot be used.

 Format: `tuttag add /t TAG`